 1. He credits having exceeded exceptionally as the result of him being dyslexic, which made him able to focus on what he was good at and learn the art of delegation from quite a young age.
 Richard’s entrepreneurship journey started as early as when he was 13 years old, with growing Christmas trees for selling during the Christmas and rearing parakeets to be sold as pets.

-4. To pay off a $150,000 fine and avoid going to court and possibly prison, Branson started a Record Studio and a Record Label under the Virgin Records name, which he launched with his cousin Simon Draper.
-Their first artist was Mike Oldfield, who recorded his album Tubular Bells which sold 16 million copies and overnight it put the Virgin brand on the map.
+4. To pay off a $150,000 penalty and avoid going to court and possibly prison, Branson started a Record Studio and a Record Label under the Virgin Records name, which he launched with his cousin Simon Draper.
+Their first artist was Mike Oldfield, who recorded his album Tubular Bells which sold 16 million copies, and overnight it put the Virgin brand on the map.
 This also made Richard a millionaire even before he was about 23.
-And by 1994, he owned Necker island in the British Virgin Islands.
+And by 1994, he owned Necker Island in the British Virgin Islands.

 5. In 1983, he launched Virgin Vision (later to become Virgin Communications) to distribute films and videos on the television and broadcasting sector and Virgin Games (renamed Virgin Interactive in 1994) which published games for the Amiga, Sega, Nintendo and Sony Playstation platforms.
 In 1993, Virgin Interactive created the “Digicel” process, whose technology was first publicly released in Disney’s Aladin for the Sega platform and subsequently on such projects as ‘The Lion King‘ video game.
 The worldwide operations of these were acquired in a management buyout in 1998.

-6. Virgin Atlantic airways and Virgin Cargo were launched by Richard in 1984.
-Upper-Class travelers got free massages and champagne and Economy customers got free ice cream and unlimited movies and games on their consoles.
-This differentiated them from the then monopolizing British Airways, which, in 1991, stooped to the level of posing as Virgin Atlantic employees and misleadingly informing Virgin travelers of their flight being canceled and replaced with British Airways’ seats.
+6. Richard launched Virgin Atlantic Airways and Virgin Cargo in 1984.
+Upper-Class travelers got free massages and champagne, and Economy customers got free ice cream and unlimited movies and games on their consoles.
+This differentiated them from the then monopolizing British Airways, which, in 1991, stooped to the level of posing as Virgin Atlantic employees and misleadingly informing Virgin travelers of their flight being cancelled and replaced with British Airways’ seats.
 British Airways requested and settled out of court with Richard’s Virgin Atlantic for $1.1 million (the highest out of court settlement seen then) when sued, as they did not stand a chance surviving the prosecution.